Satwant-Singh-ADS/Satwant201.github.io/_posts/2020-06-22-EDA-Python-article.md

 2. Perform data processing and analysis
 3. Sqoop Export output data back to the client server

-Let's how we can do this in Python
+Let's see how we can do this in Python